Why not speed up your computer by adding more memory, make sure you buy the correct memory, DDR4 has just been released.

 Below is guidance about the different memory types avilable, to ensure compatability please check your motherboard manual or related website for advice.

-DDR3 Memory (240-pins) is the latest memory standard (2008 onwards) taking over from the previous DDR and DDR2 standards.
+DDR3 Memory (240-pins) is still widely used and was the memory standard during (2008-2014) taking over from the previous DDR and DDR2 standards.
 Although DDR3 comes with 240-pins the same as DDR2 the notch is in a different place so you can not install the wrong type.

 DDR3 is not backward compatible with DDR2 in addition to the notch the voltage runs at a lower 1.5V than DDR2 1.8V.
 DDR3 memory will not fit into a standard DDR2 DIMM socket or an earlier DDR memory socket.